vuejs/v2.vuejs.org/src/v2/guide/syntax.md

 ## Shorthands

 The `v-` prefix serves as a visual cue for identifying Vue-specific attributes in your templates.
 This is useful when you are using Vue.js to apply dynamic behavior to some existing markup, but can feel verbose for some frequently used directives.
-At the same time, the need for the `v-` prefix becomes less important when you are building an [SPA](https://en.wikipedia.org/wiki/Single-page_application) where Vue.js manages every template.
+At the same time, the need for the `v-` prefix becomes less important when you are building a [SPA](https://en.wikipedia.org/wiki/Single-page_application) where Vue.js manages every template.
 Therefore, Vue.js provides special shorthands for two of the most often used directives, `v-bind` and `v-on`:

 ### `v-bind` Shorthand